University Prerequisite Courses (CATP)

 Registered Training Organisation Code: 31621

 Persons entering this course must be at least 18 years of age or must turn 18 years of age within 6 months of enrolment in their tertiary course.
 Admission of applicants under this age will be in exceptional circumstances only and at the discretion of the Principal.
-Year 10 level of education is an advantage.
+Year 10 level of education is required.

 The CATP Student Handbook will provide you with further course information.

-To get started just send us an expression of interest.
 For acceptance into our courses, the following are to be submitted:

 - CATP Enrolment Form